 Best students of the programme will be preselected by the IRB Barcelona and invited to enter the regular Molecular Mechanisms of Disease MsC Programme selection procedure leaded by the Radboud Institute of Molecular Life Sciences (The Netherlands) .

-We offer a total of eight grants to carry out research with one of the following research groups:
+We offer a total of five grants to carry out research with one of the following research groups:

-Students will spend a minimum of 12h and up to 20h per week in an IRB Barcelona lab during their last year of undergraduate studies (Academic year 2016/2017) upon agreement with the project supervisor at IRB Barcelona.
+Students will spend up to 20h per week in an IRB Barcelona lab during their last year of undergraduate studies (Academic year 2018/2019) upon agreement with the project supervisor at IRB Barcelona.

 Awardees will receive a stipend of 200€ per month.
 IRB Barcelona will provide medical and accident insurance.